-OLD [draft-ietf-precis-framework]:
+OLD [RFC7564]:

 However, the problem is made more serious by introducing the full range of Unicode code points into protocol strings.
 For example, the characters U+13DA U+13A2 U+13B5 U+13AC U+13A2 U+13AC U+13D2 from the Cherokee block look similar to the ASCII characters "STPETER" as they might appear when presented using a "creative" font family.